post-brigade/osu_mania_practice_map_generator/README.md

   4: halve bpm

-Currently only works with 7key.
+Works with 4key and 7key.

 Generates sample of map in console.